bazaarvoice/bv-ui-core/lib/application/README.md

 An application instance provides the following methods:

+- `ready(callback)`: A method intended for your users to call at any time in order to register a callback which will be invoked as soon as your application has been loaded and its API is available to be used.
+Callback function should be a standard Node errback signature, where its first expected parameter will be an error (if applicable), and its second parameter will be the application instance.

+  Note that the callback itself is optional in environments where ES6 Promises are available for use.
+In these scenarios, you can use the return value of `ready` as a Promise to chain your callbacks onto.
+In this case, your success callbacks (on your `then` Promise chain) will only be given a single input parameter, the application instance.
+Your failure callbacks (on your `catch` Promise chain) will only be given a single input parameter, the error.

+  If you opt to mix and match the callback and the Promise interfaces, be aware that all registered callbacks passed to the `ready` function will be executed first, in the order in which they were attached, and then the Promise chain will be resolved or rejected.

 - `render(config)`: A method intended for your users to call any time after this application module is loaded, passing in configuration information related to a request to render your application.